denis-shienkov/vscode-qbs/docs/how-to.md

 * From the command palette in VS Code, run the **QBS: Debug** command, or press the **Debug** button in the status bar.

+## Override a project properties

+* From the command palette in VS Code, run the **QBS: Override Project Properties** command, which will create the `overriden-properties.json` file.
+* Add desired overridden properties to this `overriden-properties.json` file, and save it.
+* When the `overriden-properties.json` file is saved, the project will automatically resolved with the new overridden properties.

 ## Set up include paths for C++ IntelliSense

 QBS currently supports Microsoft's `ms-vscode.cpptools` extension.
 If this extension